pu2clr/SI4735/examples/SI47XX_KITS/THIAGO_LIMA/README.md

 The KIT made by Thiago Lima is based on __ESP32 ( ESP32 WROOM-32)__ and __SI4732-A10__ device.

-This KIT was made based on Gert's project.
-I would like to thank to [Gert Baak](https://github.com/pe0mgb/SI4735-Radio-ESP32-Touchscreen-Arduino?fbclid=IwAR3TQd2j4HxAFvpcGkbXiPuDly8m2OnGclTDiqthnkbqqe2fN1McP2m3WSI).
+This KIT was based on the Gert's design.
+You can find the original project made by __Gert Baak__ [here](https://github.com/pe0mgb/SI4735-Radio-ESP32-Touchscreen-Arduino?fbclid=IwAR3TQd2j4HxAFvpcGkbXiPuDly8m2OnGclTDiqthnkbqqe2fN1McP2m3WSI).

 All sketches in this folder use the "PU2CLR SI4735 Arduino Library" developed by Ricardo.